Help! My general insurance claim is taking forever!

 Sometimes you can get stuck in limbo where you have made the claim but have not had a decision on your claim.
 This fact sheet explains your rights to request information from the insurer or lodge a dispute if necessary.

 Darren has a comprehensive car insurance policy.
-She lodged a claim when her car was stolen.
+He lodged a claim when his car was stolen.
 Darren has been calling BIG INSURANCE COMPANY every couple of days, but nothing has happened for weeks.
 They promise to get someone to ring him back but he doesn’t hear back.
 They keep asking him for information and documents and they haven’t made a decision.

 The flow chart below gives an idea of the time-frames that apply to insurers under the General Insurance Code of Practice when they receive a claim:

 IMPORTANT: The above information is a guide to the timeframes under the Code.
 The insurer has 45 days from the date you stated you had a complaint/dispute to respond or resolve it.
 After 45 days you can lodge in AFCA.

 In addition to the above, the following deadlines apply to making a decision on a claim:

 This does not mean that you have to wait four months (or twelve months) before lodging a complaint!
 It does mean that the insurer has breached the General Insurance Code of Practice if they fail to meet these deadlines and you can point this out in your complaint.